2decomp-fft/2decomp-fft/INSTALL.md

 ```
 where `ENABLE_PROFILER` is set to the profiling tool desired, currently supported values are: `caliper`.
 Note that when using `caliper` a C++ compiler is required as indicated in the above command line.
+A generic profiler is integrated in the library when caliper is not available.

 ## Miscellaneous